 \subsubsection{A uniform matroid with rank $4$}

-Three non-Coxeter, uniform matroids in~\cite{MV:fHPseries} had the seemingly rare property that $\mathcal{N}_M(1, T)/\pi_M(1) \in \Z[T]$.
-These are the uniform matroids $U_{r,n}$ for $(r,n)\in \{(4, 5), (4,7), (4,8)\}$, and we consider $(r,n)=(4,7)$.
+Three uniform matroids, which are not isomorphic to the matroids underlying Coxeter arrangements, in~\cite{MV:fHPseries} had the seemingly rare property that $\mathcal{N}_M(1, T)/\pi_M(1) \in \Z[T]$.
+These are the uniform matroids $U_{r,n}$ for

+and we consider $(r,n)=(4,7)$.
 From Proposition~\ref{prop:h-vectors}, this integrality condition is equivalent to the integrality of the average of the $h$-vectors.
 To do this computation, we used the hyperplane arrangement package~\cite{KastnerPanizzut:polymake} of \textsf{polymake} version 4.4~\cite{polymake}.

 The matroid $U_{4, 7}$ can be realized as a hyperplane arrangement in $\mathbb{R}^4$, whose hyperplanes are given by

 There are five different polytopes corresponding to chambers of this arrangement, and they can be seen in Figure~\ref{fig:polys-U47}.
 The chambers are $4$-dimensional cones over these polytopes.